xfated/BBM-ekaWay_SCDFXIBM/detailed_desc.md

 * How many people are there?
 * What are the environmental conditions?
 #### To sum it up,
-The integration of introduction Internet of Things enable us to make **_our roads smarter, our city safer, our first responders more efficient._**
+The integration Internet of Things enable us to make **_our roads smarter, our city safer, our first responders more efficient._**